JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

-This makes for what is probably a signature of Shiny: a considerable amount of bi-directional communication between the server and client as Shiny makes the most of the \index{WebSocket}.
+This makes for what is probably a signature of Shiny: a considerable amount of bi-directional communication between the server and client as Shiny makes the most of the WebSocket\index{WebSocket}.
 Some readers with more advanced knowledge in JavaScript will find ways to avoid the use of the server in places to do more in the client; either way works.

 ## Dependencies {#shiny-complete-dependencies}